Axanthic-Game-Studios/Lands-of-Icaria/LOG.md

 Additions

 - Marl, Loam, Grainel and Silksand Path Blocks
-- small tree variants for all Icaria tree types
+- small Tree Variants for all Icaria Tree Types
-- fallen tree variants for all Icaria tree types
+- fallen Tree Variants for all Icaria Tree Types
 - a grinding Recipe to grind Cactus Flowers into Pink Dye
 - a grinding Recipe to grind Wildflowers into Yellow Dye